CommunityHoneyNetwork/chn-docs/docs/cowrie.md

 * SSH_LISTEN_PORT: (integer) The port for the Cowrie daemon to listen on for SSH connections.
 In containerized applications, this is _inside the container_, and the port can still be mapped to a different port on the host.
 * TELNET_LISTEN_PORT: (integer) The port for the Cowrie daemon to listen on for Telnet connections.
 In containerized applications, this is _inside the container_, and the port can still be mapped to a different port on the host.
 * TAGS: (string) Comma delimited string for honeypot-specific tags.
 Tags must be separated by a comma to be parsed properly. * TAGS: (string) Comma delimited string for honeypot-specific tags.
 Tags must be separated by a comma to be parsed properly. **TAGS** string must be enclosed in double quotes if string contains spaces.
-* PERSONALITY: (string) a directory name under /opt/personalities containing cowrie configuration files such as cowrie.cfg, fs.pickle, userdb.txt, etc.
-See the [upstream project](https://github .com/cowrie/cowrie#files-of-interest) for details.
+* PERSONALITY: (string) a directory name under /opt/personalities containing cowrie configuration files such as cowrie.cfg, fs.pickle, userdb.txt, etc. See the [upstream project](https://github.com/cowrie/cowrie#files-of-interest) for details.
+* S3_OUTPUT_ENABLED: (boolean) True/False value determins if S3 output of unique files should be enabled
+* S3_ACCESS_KEY: (string) Access key for the S3 account
+* S3_SECRET_KEY: (string) Secret key for the S3 account
+* S3_ENDPOINT: (string) Endpoint where the S3 bucket lives
+* S3_REGION: (string) Optional region specification for AWS S3 buckets

 ## Running Cowrie on port 22/23